French frigate Hermione (1779): Fate

 Aground off Le Croisic, Hermione suffered heavy hull leaking and proved impossible to refloat in the descending tide.
 Her crew threw 12 guns and anchors overboard to stabilise her.
 The rising sea lifted Hermione for a while, but she was so damaged that pumping water proved impossible, and she settled on the bottom, where her hull started to disintegrate.
 At 1000 the next morning, Martin evacuated his crew in several fishing boats that had come to the rescue, saving as much equipment as possible, and was last to leave the frigate.

 The court-martial consecutive to the wreck found her pilot, Guillaume Guillemin du Conquet, responsible for her loss; her commanding officer, Captain Martin, was honourably acquitted.

 Legacy

 Archaeology

 On 22 July 1984, while searching for the remains of two British ships, amateur underwater archaeologist Michel Vazquez found the wreck of Hermione.

 From 10 August 1992, the Groupe de Recherche en Archéologie Navale conducted a magnetometric survey of the area.
-The located the wreck at 47° 17,295 N; 02° 37,800 W, and positively identified Hermione from the calibre of the cannonballs, the copper sheathing, the dimensions of key part, and the absence of 12-pounder guns, which Martin had managed to have retrieved.
+They located the wreck at 47° 17,295 N; 02° 37,800 W, and positively identified Hermione from the calibre of the cannonballs, the copper sheathing, the dimensions of key parts, and the absence of 12-pounder guns, which Martin had managed to have retrieved.

 The GRAN retrieved an anchor, 16mm musket bullets, cannonballs, bricks, an old 18-pounder gun probably used as ballast, a 29mm × 10mm nail, and a part of the rudder.
 The survey campaign finished on 5 September 2005.